 What is the normal butt hair length?

 This question is more complicated than it seems.
 Without any grooming, the common length of butt hair will vary wildly from person to person.
-It turns out that every part of your body has a terminal hair length, and that length is determined by your genetics.
+It turns out that every part of your body has a terminal hair length, and your genetics determines that length.
 This is why some guys have furry arms while others have barely noticeable arm hair.
 The same is true for your butt.
 On average, that terminal length on the but ranges from less than an inch to several inches.

 When you include grooming, the normal butt hair length is basically zero.
 Most forms of hair removal leave you completely smooth.
-If you stick with trimming, most guys trim as low as possible with no guard on the trimmer.
+Most guys trim as low as possible with no guard on the trimmer if you stick with trimming.
 It’s basically a shave.

 When do people start removing butt hair?

 This is a great question.
 Every guy makes this decision for himself, but we found some trends.
 Most guys start removing butt hair before they turn 30.
 Only 33 percent of the guys in our survey started grooming after the age of 30.

 More than half of all men start grooming at some point in their 20s.
 This makes sense.
 Not everyone has a significant amount of butt hair in their teens.
 As guys mature in their 20s, the motivations for grooming start to kick in.

 Still, early bloomers aren’t entirely rare.
 Twelve percent of the guys in our survey started grooming before the age of 20.

 How to deal with itchy butt hair after shaving?